VMware vSphere Metro Storage Cluster Recommended Practices

 vSphere HA successfully restarted all VMs in accordance with VM-to-host affinity rules.

-If a host fails, the cluster’s vSphere HA master node detects the failure because it no longer is receiving network heartbeats from the host.
-Then the master starts monitoring for datastore heartbeats.
-Because the host has failed completely, it cannot generate datastore heartbeats; these too are detected as missing by the vSphere HA master node.
+If a host fails, the cluster’s vSphere HA primary node detects the failure because it no longer is receiving network heartbeats from the host.
+Then the primary starts monitoring for datastore heartbeats.
+Because the host has failed completely, it cannot generate datastore heartbeats; these too are detected as missing by the vSphere HA primary node.
 During this time, a third availability check—pinging the management addresses of the failed hosts—is conducted.
-If all of these checks return as unsuccessful, the master declares the missing host as dead and attempts to restart all the protected VMs that had been running on the host before the master lost contact with the host.
+If all of these checks return as unsuccessful, the primary declares the missing host as dead and attempts to restart all the protected VMs that had been running on the host before the primary lost contact with the host.

 The vSphere VM-to-host affinity rules defined on a cluster level are “should rules.” vSphere HA VM-to-host affinity rules will be respected so all VMs are restarted within the correct site.